Dornier Do 18: Civil service

-In 1936, Luft Hansa started a series of endurance trials, culminating on 10–11 September when Zephir, flown by Flugkapitän Blankenburg with Luft Hansa Director Freiherr von Gablenz as passenger, was launched by catapult from the seaplane tender Schwabenland at Horta, Azores, flying the 4,460 km (2,270 mi) to New York City in 22 hours 12 minutes.
+In 1936, Deutsche Luft Hansa started a series of endurance trials, culminating on 10–11 September when Zephir, flown by Flugkapitän Blankenburg with Deutsche Luft Hansa Director Freiherr von Gablenz as passenger, was launched by catapult from the seaplane tender Schwabenland at Horta, Azores, flying the 4,460 km (2,270 mi) to New York City in 22 hours 12 minutes.
 Also on 11 September, Aeolus flew from Horta to Hamilton, Bermuda in 18 hours 15 minutes, continuing to New York the next day.
 For the main leg of the North Atlantic the aircraft needed the help of the catapult on Schwabenland.
 On 22 September Aeolus returned to Horta in 17:50 h (3850 km).
 Zephir was catapulted on 28 September at Hamilton.
 Further flights to New York followed on 5–6 and 6–7 October and the return flights this time, 17 and 18 October from Sydney, Nova Scotia.
 The flying boats did not wait for their tender and went on to Lisbon and Travemünde.

 In April 1937, D-ARUN Zephir and D-ABYM Aeolus started service on the South Atlantic mail route from Bathurst, now Banjul, Gambia to Natal, Brazil (3040 km).
 Catapult ships were based in Bathurst and Fernando de Noronha to allow the aircraft to cross the Atlantic carrying a full load of mail.

 In June they were joined by V6 D-AROZ Pampero.
 Aeolus was lost on 30 July 1937, when it had to make an ocean landing due to engine problems and was heavily damaged when Ostmark tried to retrieve the plane.
 Pampero (20 August) and Zephir (29 January 1938) also had to make ocean landings.
 Pampero was lost at sea nearly without trace on 1 October 1938 with a crew of five.

-Luft Hansa's fifth aircraft was the only Do 18F V7 D-ANNE Zyklon, that first took to the skies on 11 June 1937.
+Deutsche Luft Hansa's fifth aircraft was the only Do 18F V7 D-ANNE Zyklon, that first took to the skies on 11 June 1937.
 This was the only Do 18 with a wider span, which enabled it to stay in the air with one engine out.
-This was a special demand of Luft Hansa.
+This was a special demand of Deutsche Luft Hansa.
 Zyklon was used over the South Atlantic between September 1937 and March 1939.
 The Do 18s crossed the South Atlantic 73 times.

 Zyklon is not the aircraft that established the England to Brazil distance record from 27–29 March 1938 as often stated.

 The record-setting aircraft D-ANHR was taken from the military production line and was specially prepared.
-It was flown as a builder's machine with a Luft Hansa crew augmented by the works pilot Gundermann.
+It was flown as a builder's machine with a Deutsche Luft Hansa crew augmented by the works pilot Gundermann.
 On the way back to the South American station the seaplane tender Westfalen took the aircraft into the English Channel where it was catapulted to Brazil.
 On the record flight the conditions were not optimal and the Do 18 did not reach Rio de Janeiro as planned.